ThoughtWorks-SEA/developer-training/docs/frontend/react-props-with-func.md

 2. Change content to your repo

-- Create a new react app "pokemon gallery" and push it to Github.
+- Create a new Github repo and set the origin, so that you can push your commits to your own repo:

 ```sh
 git remote remove origin